-In UMGC's award-winning program in computer networks and cybersecurity, you'll learn the operational procedures and technologies to design, implement, administer, secure, and troubleshoot corporate networks.
+In UMGC's award-winning program in computer networks and cybersecurity, you'll learn the operational procedures and technologies to design, implement, administer, secure, and troubleshoot corporate networks while applying cybersecurity principles operationally.

 Designed to combine the benefits of a traditional college education with hands-on training in state-of-the-art computer technology, the computer networks and cybersecurity curriculum integrates technical skill with communication skills and superior general education knowledge.